Additional forces moved to J&K to prevent misadventure by ISI

 Further there has been an increase in the number of visitors owing to Amarnath Yatra and the ISI would look for some misadventure in the Valley, a source said.

-During a meeting of the National Security Advisor, Ajit Doval with security forces, he was informed about Pakistan launching major strikes in the Valley.
+During a meeting of the National Security Advisor (NSA), Ajit Doval with security forces, he was informed about Pakistan launching major strikes in the Valley.
 A requisition was made for additional troops in view of the same, the source told OneIndia.

 BJP calls for 'urgent' meeting of J&K core group amidst Article 35A speculations

-There is a lot of uncertainty in Jammu and Kashmir after the Union Home Minister granted approval for the mobilisation of an additional 100 companies of security forces in Jammu and Kashmir.
+There is a lot of uncertainty in J&K after the Union Home Minister granted approval for the mobilisation of an additional 100 companies of security forces in J&K.

 While senior police officials have described the movement as routine, others felt that it could be part of the plan to abolish Article 35A.
 The moment the news broke out, people in several areas began buying essential items, expecting that there would be a long shut down.